Homer to the Max: Production

 The show's writers had read a story in the newspaper about people with famous names and came up with a way of how Homer's life could be affected if he saw someone on TV with his name.
 While creating the Homer Simpson television character, the production staff was deciding if the character should be "cool" throughout the episode, or if he should be an idiot from the beginning.
 The staff decided to use both methods and have him become an idiot after being seen as cool in the first episode of the new program.
 The hat Homer wears while walking through the mall is a parody of one owned by Woody Allen.
 Ron Hauge, a The Simpsons show producer, suggested the name Max Power to a friend who wanted to change his name.
 His friend, however, did not take it.
 The episode would also inspire Tom Martin's cousin to name his son Max Power.

-One scene from the episode features Ned Flanders commenting that cartoons are easily able to change voice actors; to enhance the joke for his one line of dialogue, Flanders is voiced by recurring cast member Karl Wiedergott instead of his regular voice actor Harry Shearer.
+One scene from the episode features Ned Flanders commenting that cartoons are easily able to change voice actors; for this scene, Ned was voiced by recurring cast member Karl Wiedergott instead of his regular voice actor Harry Shearer.